• Skip to primary navigation

 FAQs

-• Are your puppies crate trained?
+• Are Shih Tzu puppies crate trained?

 I understand that most families may need to use a crate at some point.
-A crate is often necessary for vet visits, road travel, boarding, etc.
+A crate is often necessary for vet visits, road travel, boarding, etc. As a result, all of the puppies in my program are exposed to a crate.

-• Will my puppy come potty trained?
+• Will my Shih Tzu puppy come potty trained?

-All the Shih Tzu puppies raised in my program are given an introduction to potty training.
-This means that I lay the foundation so that potty training will hopefully come quickly to your new puppy once he/she transitions to his/her new home.
-All puppies are trained to potty on an artificial turf potty pad.
-Puppies are raised in an oversized playpen where they have a place to eat, drink, sleep and play.
+Puppies are brought up in an oversized playpen where they have a place to eat, drink, sleep and play.
 The turf potty tray is at the opposite end of their living quarters.
-(Puppies that are raised in tight living quarters such as a cage are forced to eliminate where-ever they can which can make future potty training difficult.)
-Puppies are also exposed to the outdoors one week after the first set of vaccinations.
-If I catch them going potty on the turf outdoors, I praise them by using the marker word, “yes” and often reward with a treat.
+Puppies that are raised in tight living quarters such as a cage have no choice but to eliminate where-ever they can which can make future potty training difficult.
+Puppies also spend time outdoors one week after the first set of vaccinations.
+If I catch the puppies going potty on the turf outdoors, I praise them by using the marker word, “yes” and often reward with a treat.

 Below are some things to remember during the potty training process.